-A value-added tax (VAT) is a consumption tax that is imposed on the value added to goods and services at each stage of production, distribution, and sale.
+A value-added tax (VAT) is a consumption tax imposed on the value added to goods and services at each stage of production, distribution, and sale.
 The VAT amount the user pays depends on the product cost and any material costs the product was already taxed at a prior stage.

 VAT is technically collected from businesses, but ultimately paid for by consumers.
 Businesses collect VAT from their customers and then send it to the government.